Welcome to Battle College

 At the top of every model page you will find a Rules summary.
-These rules used to be "pseudo rules" to avoid copyright, but are currently being changed over to exact copies (see above).
+These rules used to be "pseudo rules" to avoid copyright, but are currently being changed over to exact copies (as mentioned above).

-At the bottom of every model page you find a list of Rules Clarifications.
-These clarifications are unofficial, except those with an Infernal Ruling.
+At the bottom of most model pages you'll find a list of Rules Clarifications.
+These clarifications are typically unofficial, except those with an Infernal Ruling.
 However each and every clarification attempts to "use the rules to explain how this works" rather than just "it works this way because I say so."
-The clarifications are based upon discussions between players on the official Rules Questions forum and can be considered the "communally accepted proper way to play the rule".
-In saying that though, we editors are human and do make mistakes; if you find a poorly explained Rules Clarification on Battle College then please bring it to our attention, either via the Talk:Main Page or on the Facebook group page

 Battle College - A brief history

 The original Battlecollege.com website was run by Ringsnake.
-Unfortunately, he did not feel he could maintain or update the site after the change from Mk I to Mk II.
-Most of the starting materials here are based off his work.
-By making this a wiki, our hope is to let everyone have a say, rather than just showcasing the opinions of one individual.
-As the games grow and evolve, so will the wiki.
+Unfortunately, he did not feel he could maintain or update the site after the change from Mk I to Mk II, so he opened it up as a public wiki (using the older "wikispaces" host software, which was free at the time) to let everyone have a say, rather than just showcasing the opinions of one individual.
+As the games grow and evolve, so does the wiki.
 By letting a more general consensus appear, not to mention the voices of dozens of you mad tactical geniuses, we can get a more accurate, more inventive, and more dastardly tactica set up for the beginner.
 Who will turn around and invent something even more nasty?...
 Sharing is caring!